 Most appointments and consultations are scheduled over the phone but can also be made in person at the Legal Aid office.
 When appropriate, a home visit may be scheduled.
 Older adults may also access legal services in person at community locations.
 Legal Aid provides appointments at Senior Coastsiders for those who live on the coast.
 Periodic clinics are scheduled at senior centers or senior housing complexes for some services, such as Advance Directives for Health Care.
-Legal Aid has also been working with APS and the new Aging and Adult Services EDAPT program and has established a referral system for elder abuse cases.
+Legal Aid has also been continues to working with Adult Protective Services (APS) and the new Aging and Adult Services' EDAPT program and has established a referral system for elder abuse cases.